Injng/bayms/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## User management
+Whenever a new user enters BAYMS, the following steps must be taken to add the user to the website.

+First, the user's email address must be entered into the `members` table.
+This is so that the user's information can be matched with their login information.

+Then, the user's email address must be entered into the `roles` table, and given the default role of `member` to ensure restricted access.

+Finally, create the user account in Supabase Auth.
+Enter a random password, then ask the user to reset their password through email.